 5. Never miss a call

-With advanced call forwarding, you can route incoming calls to multiple devices or team members based on rules.
+With advanced call forwarding, you can route an incoming call to multiple devices or team members based on rules.
 Calls can be forwarded to specific times, transferred to available agents, or rotated between departments.
 This reduces the likelihood of customers reaching voicemail or being on hold for too long.
 Every call is handled promptly and professionally.

 6. Modernize your voicemail